Kings Weston House: Penpole Lodge

-Several designs exist for this building which was sited at the far extremity of the Kings Weston estate to the west and acted as both an eye-catcher from the house and a belvedere to view ships arriving in the Avon and Severn Estuary.
-Although a design exists attributed to Colen Campbell it is undoubtedly Vanbrugh's final design that was constructed some time in about 1724.
+Several designs exist for this building which was sited at the far extremity of the Kings Weston estate to the west, and acted as both an eye-catcher from the house and a belvedere to view ships arriving in the Avon and Severn Estuary.
+Although a design exists attributed to Colen Campbell, it is undoubtedly Vanbrugh's final design that was constructed some time in about 1724.
 The building took the form of an archway over which was a small room, sometimes referred to as the "Breakfasting room".

-After the estate was sold in the 1930s the lodge became derelict and was demolished by Bristol City Council in 1952 though the building was not removed entirely.
-In 2012 the Kings Weston Action Group cleared the walls and surrounding area so some idea of the scale of the original building can be obtained.
+After the estate was sold in the 1930s the lodge became derelict and was demolished by Bristol City Council in 1952, though the building was not removed entirely.
+In 2012 the Kings Weston Action Group cleared the walls and surrounding area so that some idea of the scale of the original building could be obtained.

 Kingsweston Inn

 Enough drawings of Kingsweston Inn exist for this building to the south east of the main house to be attributed to Vanbrugh.
 A series of sketch drawings in Bristol Record Office titled "ale house" compare almost exactly with the built dimensions of the former inn.
-The Inn was heavily rebuilt in the Nineteenth Century and extended outwards to the south east.
-The inn closed in the early Twentieth Century and the building was converted into several houses; a use it continues to perform today.
+The inn was heavily rebuilt in the nineteenth century and extended outwards to the south east.
+The inn closed in the early twentieth century and the building was converted into several houses, a function it continues to perform today.